lure23/EmbeddedRover/DEVS/OpenOCD.md

 - [ ] Let's see if Windows (where our device is) needs some driver
-- [ ] Report to us, and Espressif OpenOCD Issues.
+- [x] Report to us, and Espressif OpenOCD Issues.

 `flat-tire-emoji..`

+---

+>Note! `probe-rs` is another way of debugging - potentially considered by IntelliJ.
+It doesn't need the "gdb layer" so sounds good to the author.